 The National Clinical Trials Governance Framework

-The Commission has finalised the draft National Clinical Trials Governance Framework (Governance Framework) following national consultation.
+The Commission, on behalf of all jurisdictions, developed the National Clinical Trials Governance Framework (Governance Framework) following national consultation.
 Development of the Governance Framework is underpinned by a literature review and mapping exercise of national regulation and legislation and jurisdictional legislation, polices and processes with which clinical trials must comply.